jenkinsci/ansicolor-plugin/README.md

 ## Supported ANSI Color Codes

-Only the standard [ANSI Color Codes](https://en.wikipedia.org/wiki/ANSI_colors) are supported for both foreground and background colors.
-"High Intensity" colors in the 90-109 range are non-standard are not supported.
+Only the standard [ANSI Color Codes](https://en.wikipedia.org/wiki/ANSI_colors) and "High Intensity" (aixterm) colors in the 90-97 / 100-107 range are supported for both foreground and background colors.
 The `colorize` ruby library, for example, emits high intensity codes when using the "light" color options.

-See [issue #16](https://github.com/dblock/jenkins-ansicolor-plugin/issues/16) for a sample of non-standard output.
+Extended colors (38 and 48) for 256 and 24 bit color mode are currently not supported.

 ## Colorizing Ruby RSpec Output